c0rp3n/cento/docs/magic_corner_stitching.md

     <strong>Abstract</strong><br>
 </p>

-Corner stiching is a technique for representing rectangular two-dimensional objects.
+Corner stitching is a technique for representing rectangular two-dimensional objects.
 It appears to be especially well suited for interactive editing systems for VLSI layouts.
-The data structure has two important features: first, empty space is represented explicitly; and second, rectangular areas are stiched together at their corner like a patchwork quilt.
+The data structure has two important features: first, empty space is represented explicitly; and second, rectangular areas are stitched together at their corner like a patchwork quilt.
 This organization results in fast algorithms (linear time or better) for searching, creation, deletion, stretching, and compaction.
 The algorithms are represented under a simplified model of VLSI circuits, and the storage requirements of the structure are discussed.
-Measurements indicate that corner stiching requires approximately three times as much memory space as the simplest possible representation.
+Measurements indicate that corner stitching requires approximately three times as much memory space as the simplest possible representation.

 <br>